Classroom Norms & Policies

 Respect the property/classroom/restrooms; pick up after yourself (coffee cups, food, paper, etc.).

-Smoking — including vapor cigarettes and chewing tobacco — is not allowed in the facility or at any of the entrances.
-It is allowed only in designated areas or 25 feet from external doors.
+Smoking, including vapor cigarettes and chewing tobacco, is not allowed in the facility or within 25 feet of its entrances.
+Use designated areas only.